-Title: Producing co plex external render finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing complex external render finishes, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
+Title: Producing of complex external render finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing complex external render finishes, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials, tools and equipment. the methods of work to produce complex external render finishes.
+4 Select the required quantitiand quality of resources fo the methods of work to produce complex external render finishes.
 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: render, sand, lime, cement and additives clean water hand tools, portable power tools and equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to produce complex external render finishes.

-Title: Produci Producing com nplex e xternal render finishes in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 5 to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. producing con render finishe 5.2 Minimise damage and maintain a clean work space.
+Tit le: Producing com omplex external render finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. producing con render finishe nplex external s.
+5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 6 Complete the work within the allocated time when producing complex external render finishes.
-6.1 Demonstrate completion of the work within the allocated time.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
-7 contract information to produce complex external render finishes to the 7.1 Demonstrate the following work skills when producing complex external render finishes: - measuring, marking out, applying and finishing two-and three-coat render. required specification. mication.
+6 Complete the work within the allocated time when producing complex external render finishes. the allocated ime when 6.1 Demonstrate completion of the work within the allocated time.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+7 7 Comply with the given contract information to produce complex external render finishes to the required specification. mation to blex external s to the 7.1 Demonstrate the following work skills when producing complex external render finishes: measuring, marking out, applying and finishing two-and three-coat render.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment 7.3 Prepare backgrounds, mix render and produce four of the following external render finishes to given working instructions: - tyrolean - dash - ashlar joint - rough cast (harling, wetdash) - scraped - textured - simulated stone - decorative